-Teratogenic Effects

-Pregnancy Category C

-Animal reproductive studies have not been conducted with ENDOCET.
-It is also not known whether ENDOCET can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
-ENDOCET should not be given to a pregnant woman unless in the judgment of the physician, the potential benefits outweigh the possible hazards.
+Pergnancy Teratogenic Effects: Pregnancy Category C: Animal reproductive studies have not been conducted with oxycodone and acetaminophen tablets.
+It is also not known whether oxycodone and acetaminophen tablets can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
+Oxycodone and acetaminophen tablets should not be given to a pregnant woman unless in the judgment of the physician, the potential benefits outweigh the possible hazards.
+Nonteratogenic Effects: Opioids can cross the placental barrier and have the potential to cause neonatal respiratory depression.

-Nonteratogenic Effects

-Opioids can cross the placental barrier and have the potential to cause neonatal respiratory depression.
 Opioid use during pregnancy may result in a physically drug-dependent fetus.
 After birth, the neonate may suffer severe withdrawal symptoms.

-Labor and Delivery

-ENDOCET tablets are not recommended for use in women during and immediately prior to labor and delivery due to its potential effects on respiratory function in the newborn.
+Labor and Delivery Oxycodone and acetaminophen tablets are not recommended for use in women during and immediately prior to tabor and delivery due to its potential effects on respiratory function in the

-Nursing Mothers

-Ordinarily, nursing should not be undertaken while a patient is receiving ENDOCET tablets because of the possibility of sedation and/or respiratory depression in the infant.
-Oxycodone is excreted in breast milk in low concentrations, and there have been rare reports. of somnolence and lethargy in babies of nursing mothers taking an oxycodone/acetaminophen product.
-Acetaminophen is also excreted in breast milk in low concentrations.
+Nursing Mothers Ordinarily, nursing should not be undertaken while a patient is receiving oxycodone and acetamicophen tablets because of the possibility of sedation and/or respiratory depression in the infant.
+Oxycodone is excreted in breast milk in low concentrations, and there have been rare reports of somnolence and lethargy in babies of nursing mothers taking an oxycodone/acetaminophen product.
+Acetaminophen is also excreted in breast milk in low concentrations

-Pediatric Use

-Safety and effectiveness in pediatric patients have not been established.
-Geriatric Use population when compared to younger patients.
+Pediatric Use Safety and effectiveness in pediatric patients have not been established.

-Special precaution should be given when determining the dosing amount and frequency of ENDOCET tablets for geriatric patients, since clearance of oxycodone may be slightly reduced in this patient
+Geriatric Use Special precaution should be given when determining the dosing amount and frequency of oxycodone and acetaminophen tablets for geriatric patients, since clearance of oxycodone may be slightly reduced in this patient population when compared to younger patients.